hanoglu/HComponentLibrary/README.md

 That's all, you can use H Component Library in your C++ project by using; #include "HCl.h";
 ## Build From Source
-Just open HCl.sln file with Visual Studio, change source code and compile.<br>
+Just open HCl.sln file with Visual Studio, change source code and compile.
-*I finished this project years ago in high school so souce code might be spaghetti.*